 He also came up with a catchy idea to make his geography class both practical and fun, teaching his 9th grade students to CAD and 3D print their “adopted” volcanoes.

 Vectary can do everything I need from Blender.
 It eliminates the need for Tinkercad, which is of course only an object manipulator, not the full-fledged editor Vectary is.
 Plus, Vectary is indeed easier to use than Blender, and runs on a Chromebook quite well.
 It allows import of .svg, as well as smoothing and repairing of imported 3D models.

 David is also applying Vectary to his classes to “Bio-CAD” mockup human body replacement prints for medical purposes.
 In an upcoming project, he plans to run all his students through the Create glasses Vectary tutorial.

 Join our Education program

-3D modeling can be lots of fun and easy to teach.
-To make it more adaptable to classes, we started a new program — VECTARY for Education and many workshop leaders and teachers who have joined are standing by it.
-Be one of them and start utilizing fully our free 3D resources today!
+3D modeling can be lots of fun and easy to teach and learn.
+To make it more adaptable to classes, we invite you to join our program - .
+Many workshop leaders and professors, who have already joined, are standing by it.
+Sign up and start utilizing our free 3D resources with new education packages today!

 Share your success stories as an educator with us at .
 Tell us what you are doing or what your struggles are so we can help you set up your 3D class.